 These good practices make up the foundation on which HACCP can be built.
-They are called the Prerequisite Programmes because they are required before you start to put in place any controls.
-Indeed, appropriate prerequisite programmes and effective procedures can mean a hazard does not require a further control as it is dealt with by the prerequisite.
+They are called the Prerequisite Programmes.

 Prerequisite programmes are wide and varied.

 While the list isn't endless, it can be very extensive, and is likely to include these procedures and policies: